ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

-We can skip this step since our HelloWorldConfig struct looks like this.
+We can leave this function as is since we check `UpgradeableConfig` for equality which is the only field that `HelloWorldConfig` struct has.

 ```go
 // HelloWorldConfig implements the StatefulPrecompileConfig